Do you live outside of Ottawa?

 Research shows people who participate in a CR program are more successful at managing their risk factors (causes of heart and blood vessel disease), and therefore prevent a worsening of their heart and vascular problems, compared to those who do not attend.

 You can choose from a variety of personalized programs to meet your needs.
 We offer our programs by phone, computer, and in-person.
-Find details about the program options in our Cardiovascular Rehabilitation Brochure (PDF).
+Find details about the program options in our Cardiac Rehabilitation Brochure (PDF).

 To participate in the Cardiac Rehabilitation Program, you must have diagnosed heart disease or valve disease and a physician must refer you.